juliavarjop/Comparison_of_PVK_and_Si_panel_temperatures/README.md

 	- main_PVKpanelT_simpleComparison_AllConditions.m

-To determine paramaters for Sandia, Faiman, PVsyst, Mattei, and TRNSYS temperature models:
+To determine Sandia, Faiman, PVsyst, Mattei, and TRNSYS temperature model parameters:

 1. Store the simulated data in a format that only includes the information that is relevant for determining the model parameters using
 	- SaveResults.m